Skip to content

 Variables can be utilized in:

-You can update the target record with Script Task, though the more proper way is to use Update Target Record action of the regular Task.
+You can update the target record with a Script Task, though the more proper way is to use the Update Target Record action of a regular Task.

-In Script Task you can define actions that are impossible to do with the regular Task.
+With the Script Task, you can define actions that are impossible to do with the regular Task.
 Examples:

 Note